-Online courses quite literally have the power to change your life.
+Digital content creation for your online course quite literally has the power to change your life.
 They give people of all backgrounds and talents the power to take their businesses online, transform their income, and be their own bosses.
 There are so many incredible benefits that come from teaching online, yet there are still some skeptics.

 Would-be course creators tend to have the same few reservations holding them back from taking the plunge and finally creating their first online courses.
 That’s why I’m debunking a few of the most common course creation myths.